indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

-# Quick Start
+# Getting Started

-Assuming you chose to [scaffold](https://vitepress.dev/guide/getting-started#installation) the VitePress project in `./docs`, the initial generated file structure should look like this:
+Assuming you [scaffolded](https://vitepress.dev/guide/getting-started#installation) the VitePress project in `./docs`, the initial structure should look like this:

 ```bash
 .